-This conference will follow several seminars and conferences hosted by SLU, through its Office of Diversity and Community Engagement, that have promoted the advancement of diversity, inclusion, and educational and economic opportunity — on campus and in St. Louis.
+This conference followed several other seminars and conferences hosted by SLU, through its Office of Diversity and Community Engagement, that have promoted the advancement of diversity, inclusion, and educational and economic opportunity — on campus and in St. Louis.

 Our conference on Race, Faith and Justice was held in August 2016.
 It was attended by more than 100 people representing a spectrum of viewpoints and experiences, including university students, community activists, faith leaders, public officials and educators.
 The three-day conference was organized with the help of SLU student-members of the Black Student Alliance and Tribe X.

-Panel discussions were moderated by Brendan Underwood, then a first-year-student.
+Panel discussions were moderated by Brendan Underwood, then a first-year SLU student.
 The conversations made clear that problems of race, poverty and inequality remain complex and difficult to solve.
 At the same time, participants shone a bright light on the fact that they and many others are committed, in word and action, to making a difference.